 Through the Parents and Children Together (PACT) evaluation, conducted on behalf of the U.S. Department of Health and Human Services’ Administration for Children and Families (Office of Family Assistance and Office of Planning, Research, and Evaluation), Mathematica researchers are contributing to the evidence base regarding approaches to increase positive father involvement in children’s lives.

-Join us on Thursday, December 7, from 3:00 – 5:00 p.m.
-ET, for a powerful discussion with PACT researchers, RF program administrators, and RF program participants, as they share their experiences and what they learned.
-This event will be held at Mathematica’s Washington, DC office and via live webinar.
+On December 7, a powerful discussion with PACT researchers, RF program administrators, and RF program participants, shared their experiences and what they learned.

 - Seth Chamberlain, Senior Social Science Research Analyst, Office of Planning Research and Evaluation (OPRE), Administration for Children and Families, U.S. Department of Health and Human Services